View Table of Contents

 What is psoriasis?

-Psoriasis is a noncontagious skin condition that produces red papules that merge together into plaques of thickened, scaling skin.
-The dry flakes of skin scales are thought to result from the excessively rapid proliferation of skin cells that is triggered by abnormal lymphocytes.
+Psoriasis is a noncontagious skin condition that produces plaques of thickened, scaling skin.
+The dry flakes of skin scales are thought to result from the excessively rapid proliferation of skin cells that is triggered by an immune attack by abnormal lymphocytes.
 Psoriasis commonly affects the skin of the elbows, knees, and scalp.

 Some people have such mild psoriasis (small, faint dry skin patches) that they may not even suspect that they have a medical skin condition.
 Others have very severe psoriasis where virtually their entire body is fully covered with thick, red, scaly skin.